ExistensialReset/flowmosr/README.md

 # XI.
 Closing

+**Notice that one moment today where you felt alive.
+Not productive.
+Not useful.
+Not 'good'.
+Alive.**

+That **moment** — wherever it was — **is Flow**.
+Everything else in this manual/repository is just ways to find more of those moments.
+But you already know how: **You've always known**.

 ## 💬 A personal note

 If you’ve read this far — or anything in this architecture —